WorkflowLineNow workflow

 What to look for: the model needs to be grounded in your actual data.
 An AI that hallucinates an item that doesn't exist in your catalog or guesses a quantity is worse than no AI.
 The right architecture has the model consult your catalog, sales history, and supplier rules — and the operator always reviews the draft before sending.

-This is the shape that gets used most by operators who are mobile, traveling, or stepping away from the back office.
+This shape is useful for operators who are mobile, traveling, or stepping away from the back office.
 It works on a phone.
 It works while walking through the warehouse with a clipboard.

 5. Off-platform shopping list

-The shape most procurement tools forget exists.
-Some suppliers don't accept email POs — they require you to log into their web store, build the order in their checkout, and submit through their portal.
-(Restaurant Depot, Costco Business, certain specialty distributors, and most import-direct relationships work this way.)
+The shape many procurement tools forget exists.
+Some suppliers do not accept email POs — they require you to log into their web store, build the order in their checkout, and submit through their portal.
+Restaurant Depot, Costco Business, certain specialty distributors, and some import-direct relationships work this way.

-For these suppliers, you need a — the items and quantities you want to order, in the format you can paste or reference when you're on their website.
+For these suppliers, you need a shopping list — the items and quantities you want to order, in the format you can paste or reference when you're on their website.
 Used when:

 What to look for: the shopping list needs to be live and connected to your inventory.
-Otherwise it's just a printed spreadsheet, and you're back to the artisanal stack.
-The right system generates a shopping list from the same recommendations that would have produced an emailed PO, and brings the order back into the system as soon as the confirmation email arrives from the supplier.
+Otherwise it is just a printed spreadsheet.
+The right system generates a shopping list from the same recommendations that would have produced an emailed PO, then brings the order back into the system when the confirmation arrives from the supplier.

 Why one shape isn't enough

-The reason most operators end up with a half-broken procurement workflow is that they picked a tool optimized for one of these five shapes.
-Email-PO-only tools (most Shopify apps) don't handle web-portal suppliers.
-Recommendation-only tools don't help with one-off orders.
-Manual-only tools don't scale past a handful of suppliers.
+Operators often end up with a half-broken procurement workflow because they picked a tool optimized for one of these five shapes.
+Email-PO-only tools may not handle web-portal suppliers.
+Recommendation-only tools may not help with one-off orders.
+Manual-only tools can become slow as supplier count grows.

 A complete procurement workflow needs all five, because a real SMB has all five — sometimes in the same week.
 The Tuesday produce order is from inventory.
 The Friday equipment-repair part is built from scratch.
 The standing weekly bar order auto-builds.
 The "what should I order from Charlie's?" question on a phone uses AI.
 The Restaurant Depot run uses a shopping list.

-This is what we mean when we say LineNow is a closed-loop procurement platform — meaning the system handles every shape of the buying workflow on its own, parsing supplier replies and updating inventory automatically, so you don't retype anything between tools regardless of how the PO was built.
+This is what we mean when we say LineNow is a closed-loop procurement platform — meaning each ordering shape flows into the same operating record, with supplier replies parsed into reviewable order updates and inventory updated through the receiving workflow.
 All five ordering shapes flow into the same procurement record.
-AI parses the supplier reply regardless of which channel the PO went out on.
-Bills push to QuickBooks regardless of who built the order or how.
+Supplier replies from supported channels attach to that record.
+Accounting handoff follows the same order context regardless of who built the order or how.

 A diagnostic for your current setup